 Download WinDownload Mac

 Step 1.
-Download and install the Android Data Backup & Restore Toolkit from the web to your computer.
+Download and install the Android Data Backup & Restore Toolkit to your computer.
 Launch it and select the feature “Data Backup & Restore.”

 Step 2.
 Connect your phone with computer using USB cable.
 Click on “Backup”.